-Table 13: Mean Vectorial distance between model and tide gauges tidal amplitude for EAS6 system and reference literature
+Table 13: Mean Vectorial distance between model and tide gauges for EAS7 system and reference literature

-Finally, the EAS6 tidal elevation has been compared to the TPXO9 tidal barotropic model solutions and reported in the following table in terms of RMSD.
+Finally, the EAS7 harmonic analysis results have been compared to the TPXO9 tidal barotropic model solutions and reported in the following Table 14 in terms of RMS misfits.
+The RMSs have been obtained including all the grid points in the Mediterranean Basin.